ShlomoStept/hn_bot/README.md

 ## State Of Project
-Unfortunately, the application was blocked by the infamous moderator of HackerNews, **@dang**, since bot = evil. 🙄 The software, however, performs flawlessly (p.s. - i'm joking, I'm sure their are 100+ bugs).
+Unfortunately, the application was blocked by the moderator of HackerNews, **@dang**, since bot = evil. 🙄 The software, however, performs flawlessly (p.s. - i'm joking, I'm sure their are 100+ bugs).

 ## Future Plans

 I enjoyed learning about building a bot and using APIs while also discovering a whole new field of computer science.
-So, even if **@dang** is ruining my project, I'm not going to fight him.

 - I hope someone finds this project entertaining or useful
-- Feel free to expand on this and build something cool (or even 🤫 something that is undetectable 😉)
+- Feel free to expand on this and build something better (or maybe even 🤫 something that is undetectable 😉)

 ## Dependencies
 Contents of requirements.txt